svilupp/PromptingTools.jl/README.md

 - On a Mac, add the configuration line to your terminal's configuration file (eg, `~/.zshrc`).
 It will get automatically loaded every time you launch the terminal
 - On Windows, set it as a system variable in "Environment Variables" settings (see the Resources)

-We also support Preferences.jl, so you can simply run: `PromptingTools.set_preferences!("OPENAI_API_KEY"="your-api-key")` and it will be persisted across sessions.
+We also support Preferences.jl, so you can simply run: `PromptingTools.set_preferences!("OPENAI_API_KEY"=>"your-api-key")` and it will be persisted across sessions.
 To see the current preferences, run `PromptingTools.get_preferences("OPENAI_API_KEY")`.

 Be careful NOT TO COMMIT `LocalPreferences.toml` to GitHub, as it would show your API Key to the world!